-♦ In cases when students with physical disabilities or visual impairment need to take more than 9 hours of examination (including extended examination time) on the same day, instead of giving the candidates extra examination time, the students will be given an abridged version (approximately 50%) of the question paper to be completed in the normal examination time.
+♦ In cases when students with very severe Physical Disabilities or very severe Visual Impairment need to take more than 9 hours of examination (including extra time allowance) on the same day, the students will be given an abridged version of the question paper with content which is approximately 50% of the original paper.
+Please refer to related information of the HKEAA for details.

-♦ The difficulty level of the abridged question papers should be the same as the original version.
+◆ The difficulty level of the abridged question papers should be similar as the original version.